Rammeow/TimeZone/README.txt

 [root@localhost TimeZone]# main

-Enter the Preffered language in the first dialogue box.
-(Example 2) Press 1 for Tamil and Press 2 for English
+Enter the Preffered language in the first dialogue box. ( For Example type  2) Press 1 for Tamil and Press 2 for English
-Then enter the continent in the next dialogue box and click ok.(Example Europe) In the next dialogue box enter the City.
-(Example Paris )
+Then enter the continent in the next dialogue box and click ok.(Example- Europe) In the next dialogue box enter the City.
+(Example- Paris )